tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 One important thing to notice - empty variants of those enums, tend to use the empty brackets, like `Admin {}` instead of more Rusty `Admin`.
-It is on purpose, to make JSONs cleaner, and it is related to how `serde` serializes enum.
+This is on purpose, to make JSONs cleaner, and it is related to how `serde` serializes enums.

 Also worth noting is that those message types are not set in stone, they can be anything.
 This is just a convention, but sometimes you would see things like `ExecuteCw4Msg`, or similar.
-Just keep in mind, to keep your message name obvious in terms of their purpose - sticking to `ExecuteMsg`/`QueryMsg` is generally a good idea.
+Just keep in mind, to keep your message names obvious in terms of their purpose - sticking to `ExecuteMsg`/`QueryMsg` is generally a good idea.

 ## Entry points

-So now, when we have our contract message, we need a way to handle them.
+So now that we have our contract messages, we need a way to handle them.
 They are sent to our contract via entry points.
 There are three entry points in the `cw4-group` contract: